ESPN lists what to watch in MLB for 2009. The list is a good one, but perhaps the best item on it is the Florida Marlins and their pitching staff.

 -- Jayson Stark

 What team reinvents itself year after troubling year like the Florida Marlins?
-I think back to James Earl Jones soliloquy about America and baseball in Field of Dreams.
+I think back to James Earl Jones soliloquy about America and baseball in

 America has rolled by like an army of steamrollers.
 It's been erased like a blackboard, rebuilt, and erased again.